zhoulinlin/MyLeetCode2/README.md

 # MyLeetCode2
-My solutions and ideas
-And something need to be noticed.
+My solutions,ideas and something need to be noticed.